xqzr2000/Mario_Ops/Mario_OpenAI/README.md

 ## Best Gameplays

 None of my tests has reached the flag yet.
-This fancy model (GPT-5.6-Sol) is worse than my Colab trained double DQN.
+This fancy models (GPT-5.6-Sol, GPT-6-Astra) is worse than my Colab trained double DQN.

 GPT-5.6-Sol: